 We invited strangers into the theatre to taste a handcrafted drink and guess its contents.
 Then they were asked to share it with a stranger.
 Participants were invited to choose their favorite article of the constitution and read it with a microphone.
 Documentation from previous workshops were exhibited.
 Participants were given an opportunity to write and draw their notion of how assembly should be visualized on signs.
 Excerpts of Notes Toward a Performative Theory of Assembly were read out loud as funk, jazz and hip-hop played in the background.
 We encouraged everyone to dance even if they felt shy.
 At the end someone sang a love song.

 Waking Up Iranian American is an autoethnographic work and series of performative interventions focused on the ways cultural exchange develops between a performer and a participant.
-These one-to-one performances create a space where people are invited to participate in discussions and actions about being between cultures, nationalism and Islamophobia, so that we might move beyond antiquated notions of free and oppressed.
+These performances create a space where people are invited to participate in discussions and actions about being between cultures, nationalism and Islamophobia, so that we might move beyond antiquated notions of free and oppressed.
 In this sense, the dialogical framework of the performances is a form of collaboration and, in its broadest sense, a key to changing power relationships between performers and participants.
 In Waking Up Iranian American, intimacy is used as a strategy to counteract the positioning cultures of fear intend to create.

 This Story Doesn’t Begin With Me